rustshop/rustshop/infra/README.bootstrapping.md

 ### Create your root account

-Pick a `shopname`, this will be used in a cuple of places.
+Pick a `<shopname>`.
+This will be used in a cuple of places.
 It should have a solid chance to be unique, otherwise you risk into running into name conflicts for globally unique resource names (like S3 Buckets).

 In our case the `<shopname>` is `rustshop`.

-Name it `<shopname>-root` and use `infra+root@<domain>` as the contact email.
+Name the AWS account `<shopname>-root` and use `infra+root@<domain>` as the contact email.
 Set a strong password.

 You might want to watch https://learn.cantrill.io/courses/730712/lectures/24950112 for some relevant instruction.

 Add MFA for this account.
-Seriously.
+Seriously - always set MFA on all your accounts.
 You do not want to pay a lot of money because your password leaked and now your account is mining some crypto.

 Create an initial "Cost Budget", and add an alert in it.
 If anything goes wrong you want to know that you're paying more than expected.